 Alessandra Ginante argues that companies must do more to meet the personal needs and ambitions of their managers if they expect them to perform effectively.

-Yet the typical corporate environment – full of volatility, uncertainty, complexity and ambiguity – is gradually becoming a place where less and less people plan to spend their lives and invest their talents.
+Yet the typical corporate environment – full of volatility, uncertainty, complexity and ambiguity – is gradually becoming a place where fewer and fewer people plan to spend their lives and invest their talents.

 This reveals a change in the wishes and needs of the job market.
 On Abraham Maslow’s hierarchy of needs, individuals nowadays aspire not only to fulfil their basic needs but also their personal growth needs and to make a difference in society as part of the pursuit of their own self-actualisation (defined as the motivation to realise one’s own maximum potential and possibilities).